Strichartz estimates without loss on manifolds with hyperbolic trapped geodesics: Connected sum of two copies of

 which is nonnegative everywhere and bounded below by a multiple of $\sigma(\Delta_{C^2})^{1/2}$ on the support of $\phi$.
 The rest of the proof is the same as in part (i), using the fact that zeroth order operators in the 0-calculus are bounded on $L^2(C^2)$. \end{proof}

-\begin{rem} Exactly the same result holds for asymptotically conic manifolds, with the same proof.
+\begin{rem} Exactly the same result holds if $X$ is replaced by an asymptotically conic manifold, with the same proof.
 We only have to replace $r^{-1} \ang{\xib}^{-1} \xb \cdot \xib$ in \eqref{a1} by the cotangent variable dual to $dr$.
 We shall use this remark in the next section. \end{rem}

 \begin{rem} We can rephrase this result as follows: the operators $T_X = \phi e^{-i t \Delta_X}$ and $T_{C^2}= \phi e^{-i t \Delta_{C^2}}$ , for $\phi \in C_c^\infty(M)$ supported away from the trapped set, and $T_{\tilde X} = \tilde \phi e^{-i t \Delta_{\tilde X}}$, for $\tilde \phi \in C_c^\infty(\tilde X)$ are bounded from $L^2(X)$ to $L^2([0,T]); H^{\demi}(X)$, resp. $L^2(C^2)$ to $L^2([0,T]); H^{\demi}(C^2)$, resp. $L^2(\tilde X)$ to $L^2([0,T]); H^{\demi}(\tilde X)$. \end{rem}